Communist Party of Norway: Post-Soviet world

-Around 1990 there were also tendencies within NKP working for regroupment.
-In the 1989 parliamentary election they joined forces with Workers' Communist Party (AKP), Red Electoral Alliance (RV), and independent socialist to form Fylkeslistene for miljø og solidaritet (County lists for Environment and Solidarity).
-NKP also had joint lists with RV some places in the early 1990s, while at other places members of NKP campaigned for RV.
+Around 1990, there were also tendencies within the NKP working for regroupment.
+In the 1989 parliamentary election they joined forces with Workers' Communist Party (AKP), Red Electoral Alliance (RV), and independent socialists to form Fylkeslistene for miljø og solidaritet (County lists for Environment and Solidarity).
+The NKP also had joint lists with RV some places in the early 1990s, while elsewhere NKP members campaigned for the RV.
 This policy of unity was, however, abandoned around the mid-1990s.

 A defining moment in this process came when the party opposed the Soviet coup attempt of 1991 against Gorbachev by the "old guard" of the Soviet communist party.

 Today, the party's statement of principles explicitly acknowledges that the Soviet Union represented a violation of democratic principles and that the party has to take responsibility for its lack of criticism of these problems.
-The party does however still view these countries as examples of socialism and progress over the respective countries' preceding regimes.
+The party nonetheless views these examples of socialism as progressive with respect to their preceding regimes.

-Even though NKP did survive the collapse of the Soviet Union, inner turmoil, and particularly lack of recruitment amongst youth has since marginalized the party further.
+Even though the NKP survived the collapse of the Soviet Union, inner turmoil, and particularly lack of recruitment amongst youth, has since marginalized the party further.

-In the early 1990s the party attempted to counteract some of this by electing younger leaders to the party's top positions.
-However, this move failed to boost recruiting much, and subsequently the party's leadership was again dominated by older members, many of whom joined during the Soviet era.
+In the early 1990s, the party attempted to counteract some of this by electing younger leaders to the party's top positions.
+However, this move failed to significantly boost recruitment, and subsequently the party's leadership was again dominated by older members, many of whom joined during the Soviet era.

-NKP won three elected posts in the 2003 municipal elections, two seats in the municipal council in Åsnes and one in Vadsø.
+The NKP won three elected posts in the 2003 municipal elections, two seats in the municipal council in Åsnes Municipality and one in Vadsø Municipality.
 The Åsnes branch, by far the party's strongest at that time, left the party in 2004 to form Radical Socialists due to disagreements over the questions of religion, Joseph Stalin, and cooperation with other leftist groups.
-In addition, an NKP member was a member of the Porsgrunn municipal council, elected on the RV-list until he joined RV.
-In later elections NKP has received about 1,000 votes.
-In the 2005 parliamentary election, it won 1,070 votes - 0.04% of the national total.
-In 2007, it could not find enough candidates for a list in Vadsø, and thus does not currently have any democratically elected representatives.
+In addition, an NKP member was a member of the municipal council of Porsgrunn Municipality, elected on the RV list until he joined the RV.
+In later elections the NKP has received about 1,000 votes.
+In the 2005 parliamentary election, it won 1,070 votes – 0.04% of the national total.
+In 2007, it could not find enough candidates for a list in Vadsø Municipality, and thus does not currently have any democratically elected representatives.

-In 2006-2008 NKP's youth league was changed from the old Young Communist League of Norway, to the new Young Communist League in Norway.
+In 2006-2008, NKP's youth league was changed from the old Young Communist League of Norway, to the new Young Communist League in Norway.
 The new league changed its name in 2008 to the Youth Communists in Norway.

-The party still publishes a weekly paper called Friheten ("The Freedom"), which was started as a clandestine paper in 1941.
+The party still publishes a weekly newspaper called Friheten ("The Freedom"), which was started as a clandestine paper in 1941.